Catherine Terracini

-Catherine Terracini (born c.
-1982) is an Australian actress and producer born near Lake Como, Italy.
-She is the daughter of opera singer and artistic director of Opera Australia, Lyndon Terracini and arts administrator Elizabeth Terracini.
-Catherine is a graduate of the National Institute of Dramatic Art (NIDA) and has been working in Australian theatre, film and television and commercials since 2004.
+Catherine Terracini is an Australian actress and producer who has been working in Australian theatre, film and television and commercials since 2004.

-Early life
+Early life and education

-Terracini was born in Italy to Australian parents living in Palanzo, near the village of Como.
-They then returned to their home country in 1987, settling in the town of Lismore, New South Wales.
-She attended high school at Trinity Catholic College before being accepted to the Acting Degree Program at NIDA in Sydney one year after graduating high school.
+Catherine Terracini was born in in Italy to Australian parents living in Palanzo, near the village of Como.
+Her father is opera singer and artistic director of Opera Australia, Lyndon Terracini and her mother is arts administrator Elizabeth Terracini.
+Her parents returned to their home country in 1987, settling in the town of Lismore, New South Wales.

+Terracini attended high school at Trinity Catholic College before being accepted to the Acting Degree Program at National Institute of Dramatic Art (NIDA) in Sydney one year after graduating high school.

 Career

-Terracini has worked in theatre, film, television and commercials since graduating from NIDA.
-In 2010 she performed in the play Bug by Pulitzer Prize-Winning American writer Tracy Letts for Griffin Independent and won the award for Best Actress at Brisbane International Film Festival's Warner Roadshow New Filmmaker's Awards in 2009 for the Short Film Let Go.
+Terracini has worked in theatre, film, television, and commercials since graduating from NIDA.
+In 2010 she performed in the play Bug by Pulitzer Prize-winning American writer Tracy Letts for Griffin Independent and won the award for Best Actress at Brisbane International Film Festival's Warner Roadshow New Filmmaker's Awards in 2009 for the Short Film Let Go.

-In 2012 she was awarded a Mike Walsh Fellowship.
+In 2012, Terracini was awarded a Mike Walsh Fellowship.
 Terracini is a Dame Joan Sutherland Fund recipient from the American Australian Association which allowed her to study with The Barrow Group in New York City in 2013.

-In 2019 she was appointed creative producer by the effect and animation house Heckler.
+In 2019, Terracini was appointed creative producer by the effect and animation house, Heckler.